umbraco/UmbracoDocs/13/umbraco-cms/reference/routing/custom-controllers.md

 You can replace Umbraco's default implementation of RenderController with your own custom controller for all MVC requests.
 This is possible by assigning your own default controller type in the Umbraco setup during initialization.

-You can achieve this by updating the options for `UmbracoRenderingDefaultsOptions` in the `ConfigureServices` method in the `Startup.cs` class.
+You can achieve this by updating the options for `UmbracoRenderingDefaultsOptions` in `Program.cs`.

 First of all, you have to create your own controller.
 Your custom implementation of RenderController should either inherit from the core `RenderController` as in the examples above or implement the `IRenderController` interface.